oscarpolanco/node-basics/section_text/README.md

 At this moment when a `user` make a request to get a list of data from the server like a list of `tasks`; the `user` has little control of what it comes back.
 If the client makes a request to get the list of `tasks` of a `user`; they will get back every single `task` in the order that was created on the database and that is not ideal because when the `user` add more and more `tasks` will constantly get a transfer back and forward which is going to slow down our app so we will give a little of control to the `user` so he can choose what is coming back.
 In this section, we will add some new features like giving the opportunity to a client to provide a `search term` so the app gets back only `tasks` that have that `search term` and get back just `completed` or `uncompleted` list of `tasks` in another word we are going to make possible to `filter` the data and add `pagination` as well.
 This will help us to make a more efficient application.

+Before we begin; go to the `src/index.js` file and remove the example at the bottom of the file.

 ### Working with Timestamps

 Here we will enable the `timestamps` for our `mongo` models.
 When we enable this option 2 new `fields` will be added; `createdAt` and `updateAt`; that will store when a `user` is `created` and the last time that the `user` data was `updated` this will also apply to the `task` model.